Prozorro.Sale: History

 In 2018, with the help of the Kyiv School of Economics, a hybrid Dutch auction was designed and launched.
-It allows to ensure that assets whose real value is difficult to determine will be sold at a fair market price.
+This type of auction helps ensure that assets whose real value is difficult to assess are sold at market prices.

-In February 2019, the ETS was transferred to state ownership — the Ministry of Economic Development and Trade of Ukraine.
-In early January 2019, the composition of the supervisory board of the state enterprise "Prozorro.Sale" was approved.
+In February 2019, the ETS was transferred to state ownership – to the Ministry of Economic Development and Trade of Ukraine.
+In January 2019, the composition of the supervisory board of the state Prozorro.Sale was approved.

 Mission and Principles

-Prozorro.Sale aims to increase the transparency of the sale process and the efficiency of state and municipal property management using modern IT solutions.
-It also contributes to the development of Ukraine by introducing market mechanisms and digital technologies in state property management.
+Prozorro.Sale aims to increase transparency in the sale process and the efficiency of state and municipal property management through modern information technology (IT) solutions.
+It also contributes to Ukraine's development by introducing market mechanisms and digital technologies into state property management.

 It is based on two key principles: